tialaramex/realistic/README.md

 No attempt has been made to measure the current performance of this Rust, compare it against the Java, or against similar code.
 Although the code was not specifically written with performance in mind, some care was taken to avoid needless re-calculations even beyond the core idea of the Computable type.

+Because some Computable reals would evaluate forever, you may want to use the Real::abort method before trying to evaluate a Real, this enables you to hook a signal (for example from a user interface thread) to the evaluation logic, in places which may run forever it will periodically check for your signal to abort the calculation.

 # Simple Expressions